ksstech/printfx/README.md

 	Numeric output scaling
 	#	Alternate format will scale value downwards and adding SI indicator based on thresholds being
 		10^3=K  10^6=M  10^9=G  10^12=T

+	Text center justify
+	#	Place string in center of field

 	Date and/or time output in POSIX or other formats.
 	D	date using pointer to TSZ_t structure